Could Virtual Reality websites become the norm and who would they benefit?

 Where is Virtual Reality now?

-At the moment Virtual & Augmented reality is used across a number of iOS & Android apps and games – for instance there is an incredible VR headset that allows you to handle virtual elements… a great example of this would be to build a Lego block tower….but the blocks not actually be there!
+At the moment Virtual & Augmented reality is used across a number of iOS & Android mobile apps and games – for instance there is an incredible VR headset that allows you to handle virtual elements… a great example of this would be to build a Lego block tower….but the blocks not actually be there!

 Where will the web go?